mkaz.blog

 VISUAL Mode

-VISUAL mode is when you select text and can visually see it highlighted.
+VISUAL mode is when text is selected and visually highlighted.
 It may seem formal to label a mode just when text is selected, but Vim commands work different when text is selected.
+In VISUAL mode, the operator-motion pair is opposite NORMAL mode.
+Specify the motion part first by selecting, and then specify the operator for what is highlighted.

-Press V in NORMAL mode, and the whole line is selected, this is VISUAL LINE mode.
-Any movement up or down will select by line.
+• Press V to enter VISUAL LINE mode, the whole line is selected, any movement up or down selects by line.

-Press ctrl-v for VISUAL BLOCK mode.
-Moving will select by a block region, not the entire line.
-This allows for operating on columns of text, see video example below.
+• Press ctrl-v for VISUAL BLOCK mode, starts a block region to allow operating on columns of text, see video example below.

 Psst, don't tell the purists, but if you set mouse=a you can use your mouse to highlight things too.